 - Prevent their body becoming too dry (dehydrated).

 - Keep them cool.

 - Keep the mucus moist and easier to cough up.

 - Stop their throat from feeling really dry and sore.

-- Give paracetamol or ibuprofen if your child is in pain or has a high temperature (fever).
+Only give paracetamol or ibuprofen if your child is distressed by a high temperature (fever).
 They can be used together if needed.